 A Guide to the Master of Many Styles Monk (Pathfinder)

 Of all the classes in Pathfinder, monks got most of the love in Ultimate Combat.
-One of the more notable additions to the game are the style feats, which provide bonuses to your unarmed strikes and allow you to perform other tricks with them.
+One of the more notable additions to the game is the style feats, which provide bonuses to your unarmed strikes and allow you to perform other tricks with them.
 Activating a style feat is a swift action, and once you’ve done so, you gain the benefits of that style until you switch to another style.
 Normally, you can only have one style active at a time, but the master of many styles archetype (also in Ultimate Combat) changes that, allowing you to use two style feats at once (and use all the way up to five at once at 20th level).

 The master of many styles gives up his normal list of bonus feats in favor of gaining bonus style feats or the Elemental Fist feat.
 He can choose any style feat without meeting most of its prerequisites whenever he gains a bonus monk feat, and he can also take any feat which has a style feat he knows as a prerequisite without meeting the other prerequisites (which means he can skip the second feat in a style chain if he so desires).
 The only exception to this rule is that the master of many styles still needs Elemental Fist to take any feat that requires it as one of these bonus feats.